 So what are your options in acne scar treatments?
 Read on to find out.

-SL Aesthetic Clinic provides various acne scar treatment options.
+SL Aesthetic Clinic provides various acne scar treatment options in Singapore.
 The doctor may recommend a combination of these treatments for optimal results.

 The price of acne scar treatment varies according to the treatment type used and the scars’ severity.
 In Singapore, prices for standard acne scar removal procedures start at $300.
 You should consult with a skin specialist to determine the most suitable treatment plan for your case and get an accurate quotation.